Program accreditation questions

 The ADC undertakes the assessment of specialist practitioner programs as outlined in the Procedure for the review of specialist dental practitioner programs.
 Accredited specialist dental programs are re-accredited by the ADC at least every five years.
 Where a provider offers more than one specialist dental program the ADC will aim to review all programs at the same time to reduce the burden of accreditation on the provider.
 The procedure can be viewed here.

-The ADC has developed the Policy on assessor criteria and appointment of Site Evaluation Teams which outlines the criteria for an individual to be appointed to the Register of Assessor.
+The ADC has developed the Policy on assessor criteria and appointment of Site Evaluation Teams which outlines the criteria for an individual to be appointed to the Register of Assessors.

 Interested individuals can apply by submitting an application outlining how they met the assessor criteria as detailed in the policy and including a statement addressing the selection criteria and a CV.